-This attack involves the use of a bot to enumerate (and discover) numeric, or alphanumeric identifiers that act as access control mechanisms for public-facing applications.
-If the application is not protected by a password or other authentication mechanism, the bad actor can gain access to the information within the application.
+Targeting the web conferencing application APIs directly, this attack (1) uses a bot to enumerate and discover the numeric, or alphanumeric identifiers that (2) perform the attendee access control function.
+If the application is not protected by a password or other authentication mechanism, (3) the bad actor can surreptitiously gain access to the web meeting.